AndyYuen/podman-ai-lab-to-rhoai/README.md

 ## Enhancements
 * Included Authorino Operator to enable external access to model server with token authentication
-* Automated OpenShift AI and other required components deployment using a shell script:
+* Automated deployment of OpenShift AI and other required components using a shell script.
+They include:
   * Authorino Operator
   * RHODS Operator
   * Elasticsearch Vector Database